rakibulislamnayan/tictactoe-js/README.md

 ## 🧠 How the AI Works

-The **Hard** difficulty uses the **Minimax algorithm** — a classic recursive decision-tree algorithm used in game theory.
+The **Hard** difficulty uses the **Minimax algorithm**: a classic recursive decision-tree algorithm used in game theory.
 It explores every possible future game state and picks the optimal move, making it theoretically unbeatable.

 The **Medium** difficulty introduces randomness (40% random, 60% optimal) to make the game more fun for casual players.